 At this point I was a little in shock, I didn’t even say anything as I felt I must have miss heard.
 I turned to Nicholas and mouthed, did she say Lily??! ......Yes!
 That was it!
 It was a sign.
 Emotions were high, I think we had decided within seconds she was 'our' puppy.
 It was meant to be.
 After four very long weeks of waiting, we traveled to collect Lily and she came home with us.

-Anyone who has owned a Tibetan Terrier or experience of the breed will know they are affectionately known as 'the little people'.
+Anyone who has owned a Tibetan Terrier or has experience of the breed, will know they are affectionately known as 'the little people'.
 They have so much character, they are extremely clever and persuasive along with being very loyal and loving.
 Both Nicholas and I work from home so she is here in the studio with us every day and take her wherever we go.
 Tibetan Terriers love snow.
 Having said that snow does tend to stick to their fur and countless times I have 'defrosted' her in the kitchen sink and dried her, only to find she wants to go out and play in it again!

 This photo was taken in the studio.
 She loves being in on everything and this photo was taken when I was in the middle of wrapping foam wrap around a framed painting.
 She decided that it looked like a comfy place to sleep...so she did!